Young Forever (The Ready Set song): Background

 "Young Forever" was inspired when The Ready Set first started out, touring and focusing on staying positive.
 Witzigreuter described the song as "different" from other songs he has released.
 In an interview with The Oakland Post he explained:

 "I'm really excited that the second single is as different as it is from 'Love Like Woe' because I don't want to be the artist that puts out the same song over and over trying to get a successful single or something."

 The song was made available for streaming on March 1, 2011.
-A digital EP was released via iTunes, which contains the B-side "Operator", along with an acoustic version of "Young Forever" and the music video for "Love Like Woe".
+A digital EP was released via iTunes on April 12, which contains the B-side "Operator", along with an acoustic version of "Young Forever" and the music video for "Love Like Woe".
 A vinyl edition was released on August 16, which includes a cover version of the song by That's Outrageous!.
 In 2012, Witzigreuter performed the song in an episode of Disney Channel's So Random!.